-TAMOS Education together with the Director and the Principals set the direction and tone of the school in all that they do and are committed to working with parents in the best interests of their children's education.
+TAMOS Education together with the general director, school directors and the principals set the direction and tone of the school in all that they do and are committed to working with parents in the best interests of their children's education.
 The purpose of this Complaints Procedure is to address complaints raised by parents/guardians.

-The procedure covers all matters relating to the actions of staff employed in the school and the application of school procedures, where they affect individual pupils.
+The procedure covers all matters relating to the actions of staff employed in the school, health and safety issues, child protection and the application of school procedures, where they affect individual pupils.
 However, directors, principals, teachers and parents need to be clear about the difference between a concern and a complaint.
 Taking informal concerns seriously at the earliest possible stage will reduce the numbers that develop into formal complaints.

-Where it becomes evident at an early stage that a matter should be dealt with according to other established procedures or appeals mechanisms, this Complaints Procedure will be set aside in favour of the agreed procedure such as the Kazakhstan Child Protection Act, Special Education Policy, Admissions Policy, Disciplinary Suspensions and Expulsions policy and any decisions made by the Director and/or the disciplinary officer,
+Where it becomes evident at an early stage that a matter should be dealt with according to other established procedures or appeals mechanisms, this Complaints Procedure will be set aside in favour of the agreed procedure such as the Kazakhstan Child Protection Act, Special Education Policy, Admissions Policy, Disciplinary Suspensions and Expulsions policy and any decisions made by the general director or the school directors.